It is so peaceful, so different and has such simple beauty

 travels by punt.

-Boating has been a popular tourist attraction here for years, with 90km of canoe
+Boating has been a popular tourist attraction here for years, with 90km of canoe trails and

-stock so-called 'whisper boats' - dinghies driven by electric motor.
+'whisper boats' - dinghies driven by electric motor.

 Giethoorn's name originates from the first inhabitants' discovery of hundreds of goat horns